Skip to main content

 The Department of Medicine faculty members joining the AOA in 2024 are (clockwise from left) Francesca Duncan, Lauren Nephew, Sacha Sharp and Glenda Westmoreland.

-The Department of Medicine is celebrating the addition of four faculty members and several residents to the Indiana Chapter of Alpha Omega Alpha.
+The Department of Medicine is celebrating the addition of several faculty members and residents to the Indiana Chapter of Alpha Omega Alpha.
 This medical honor society recognizes, advocates for, and inspires physicians in the care of patients and promotion of health, according to its website.
 Members can be elected at any point in their career, and an appointment reflects their professionalism, leadership and academic or clinical excellence.

 Membership is lifelong.
 Elections are typically announced in August, with formal inductions taking place the following year.